Accident & repair guidanceUpdated 2026-01-21

 Are SUVs more expensive to insure than sedans?

-Does color affect insurance rates?
+Does car color affect insurance rates?